purescript/governance/README.md

 ### Role Changes

-*   Core owners may choose to step down and become core collaborators, or choose leave to leave the organization entirely, at any time.
+*   Core owners may choose to step down and become core collaborators, or choose to leave the organization entirely, at any time.
 *   Core collaborators may be promoted to owners at the discretion of the rest of the owners.

 ## Making Decisions